 The Bank adopted an Employee Stock Ownership Plan effective as of January 1, 1981, and the Company adopted said plan effective as of November 1, 1983.
 The Plan has subsequently been amended to comply with all law changes.
 This plan covers all employees who have attained the age of twenty-one and have at least one year of continuous service.
 The non-officer directors of the Company do not participate in the Plan.
-The Bank set aside \$300,000 in 1998 for this Plan.
+The Bank set aside \$160,000 in 1999 for this Plan.
 The amount set aside is used to purchase shares of the Company stock and other stock which is held in trust for the employees until retirement, death, or break in service.
-The Plan presently owns 358,260 shares of the Common Stock of the Company or 6.13% of the total outstanding shares.
+The Plan presently owns 354,221 shares of the Common Stock of the Company or 5.73% of the total outstanding shares.
 These shares are voted by the employees participating in the Plan.
 Eligible employees participate in the Plan based on their salary compared to total eligible salaries for the year.
 Benefits are distributed in the form of shares held for the employee's account.

-At the beginning of 1998, the Plan held 369,945 shares of Common Stock of the Company.
-Between January 1, 1998, and December 31, 1998, 3,352 additional shares were purchased less 15,037 shares distributed to retired and terminated participants, bringing the total at the end of 1998 to 358,260 shares.
+At the beginning of 1999, the Plan held 358,260 shares of Common Stock of the Company.
+Between January 1, 1999, and December 31, 1999, 22,421 additional shares were purchased less 26,460 shares distributed to retired and terminated participants, bringing the total at the end of 1999 to 354,221 shares.
 All Company stock purchased for the Plan was either purchased on the open market or from terminated ESOP participants.
-John W. Smith participated in the contribution to the Employee Stock Ownership Plan, and his share of the contribution for 1998 was approximately \$3,625.
+John W. Smith participated in the contribution to the Employee Stock Ownership Plan, and his share of the contribution for 1999 was approximately \$1,952.

-PENSION PLAN
+DEFINED BENEFIT PENSION PLAN

-The Pension Plan of the Bank has been adopted by the Company.
-Listed in the table below are the Retirement Benefits estimated to be paid to participants in the Company's Pension Plan at normal retirement date, age 65.
+The Defined Benefit Pension Plan of the Bank was adopted by the Company.
 The non-officer directors of the Company do not participate in the Plan.
 The Plan allows early and delayed retirement.
-The Company elected to adopt Financial Accounting Standards Board Statements (FASB) No. 87 and No. 88 in 1986.
-The pension expense since 1986 has been computed under those statements, resulting in income under FASB Statement No. 87 of \$99,742.00 in 1998.
 The Company's funding policy is to contribute annually an amount that falls within the minimum and maximum amount determined by consulting actuaries in accordance with the Employee Retirement Income Security Act of 1974.
-The Company did not make a contribution to the Plan for 1998.
+The Company did not make a contribution to the Plan for 1999.
 Said evaluation is based on data concerning all employees participating in the Plan as a group.
 The actuary does not compute and assign any part of a total contribution as the current cost of retirement benefits for a specific employee.

-During 1996, the Pension Plan was curtailed, freezing participant accruals under the Plan as of December 31, 1996.
-Effective January 1, 1997, a Money Purchase Pension Plan and a 401(K) Plan were established to take the place of the Defined Benefit Plan.
+The Plan was curtailed, as of December 31, 1996; accordingly, participant accruals were frozen as of that date.
+John Smith's monthly pension benefit at age 65 under the normal form of settlement was frozen at \$5,822.65 per month for ten years certain.
+For this reason the pension table included in past years is not included this year.
+Effective January 1, 1997, a Money Purchase Pension Plan and a 401(k) Plan were established to take the place of the Plan.